ocaml/opam/README.md

-# ocp-get - A package manager for OCaml
+# OPAM - A package manager for OCaml

 *Warning* do not use this software in production, it is not yet stable